cocos2d/CocosBuilder/README.md

 ## Getting started with the source

 Cocos2d is provided as a submodule to this project.
-To be able to compile the source code you need first check out the module, and switch to the gles20 branch.
+To be able to compile the source code you need first check out the module.
 Change directory into the top (this) directory of CocosBuilder and run:

     git submodule init
     git submodule update